jasonbayton/11ty/_src/blog/2023/04/a-new-venture.md

 I want to change that.

-To address this, I am introducing **Micro Mobility: Modern Mobile Management for the next generation of Mobility Experts**
+To address this, I am introducing **Micro Mobility: Modern Mobile Management for the next generation of Mobility Experts**.

 With this new venture, I am taking my decade of Enterprise Mobility expertise, and creating a series of educational books for children that will expose them early on to the Enterprise Mobility ecosystem.